Product May Have Been Discontinued

-Dogswell dry dog food earns the Advisor’s second-highest rating of four stars.
+Dogswell Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Dogswell Happy Hips Dog Food was chosen to represent both recipes in the line for this review.
+Dogswell Happy Hips Chicken and Oats was selected to represent both products in the line for this review.

 Dogswell Happy Hips

 Estimated Dry Matter Nutrient Content